Jenna has a keen interest in local history and loves nothing more than researching, exploring and photographing forgotten or lost history.

 RAF Corporal Lionel Poynton was caught in the blast and crawled for an hour in complete darkness, collecting survivors by feeling the rail tracks until they got to safety.

 Arthur Harris worked at RAF Fauld.
-Before he died his knowledge of the site allowed him to save many lives.
+Before he died, his knowledge of the site allowed him to save many lives.
 He returned to the crater to continue rescuing when there was another explosion that killed him.

 The blast caused a crater that covers over 12 acres and is 120 feet deep.
 In the bottom of the crater are what is left of the support pillars from the mine.
 The story soon hit national headlines as one of the worst wartime disasters at home.
 The Daily Mail exaggerated as usual and said that over 200 people had died.
-The government criticised the newspaper saying it was damaging public morale.
-(Nothing new there then).
+The government criticised the newspaper, saying it was damaging public morale.
+(Nothing new there, then).

 Many animals were also killed.

 The Germans claimed it was sabotage.
-Conspiracies went around that it was the IRA or the Italians, a bomb from an enemy plane or even a new German V2 flying bomb.
+Conspiracies went around that it was the IRA or the Italians, a bomb from an enemy plane, or even a new German V2 flying bomb.

-The results of an inquiry were only made public 30 years later in 1974 and declared that the explosion was an accident.
+The results of an inquiry were only made public 30 years later, in 1974, and declared that the explosion was an accident.

-They managed to remove thousands of tonnes of unexploded bombs in the clean-up, but it is estimated that there is still over 3000 tonnes of unexploded ordinance in the collapsed mine that was unreachable.
+They managed to remove thousands of tonnes of unexploded bombs in the clean-up, but it is estimated that there are still over 3000 tonnes of unexploded ordinance in the collapsed mine that was unreachable.
 A freedom of information act request confirmed this information.